x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 5. In the **Routing** screen, choose any of the two options and click **Next**.

 > [!NOTE]
 > If you choose the first option, there is no need for details of smart host to be mentioned.
-If you choose second option, provide the name of the smart host in the text box.
+If you choose second option, provide the domain name of the smart host in the text box.

 6. In the **Security restrictions** screen, check the check box for **Always use Transport Layer Security (TLS) to secure the connection (recommended)**.